 “Few Singaporean artists of any medium have trained their gaze as penetratingly and persistently on the nation’s identity.
 Self-examination, both its necessity and its limits, as well as the intersection between the personal and the public, are the thematic foundations to Tan’s work.” – Moviemaker

 She has won or been nominated for more than 20 awards.
 In 2013, To Singapore, with Love (banned in Singapore) won Best Director from Dubai International Film Festival.
 Invisible City (2007) won the Scam International Award at Cinéma du Réel.
 Singapore GaGa (2005) was voted Best Film by Singapore’s The Straits Times.
 Moving House (2001), her thesis film, won the Student Academy Award for Best Documentary.
 In 2015, her short film Pineapple Town (2015) was one of seven in the 7 Letters omnibus which was Singapore’s submission to the Oscars.

 Tan is on the “Asian Cinema 100” list of top 100 Directors compiled by Busan International Film Festival.
 She has been on film juries of Cinemanila, Jiffest, Busan and DMZDocs.
 She has mentored at labs like Docs Port Incheon.
 She has toured universities with her work, most recently, she presented her films as the Global Artist-in-Residence, Colgate University.
 She has had retrospectives at Memory Film Festival, Yangon and RIDM, Montreal.
 In 2018, she was admitted to the Academy of Motion Picture Arts and Sciences.

 Pin Pin started out as an assistant director in TV dramas, (Triple Nine, Growing Up) and sitcoms (Under One Roof) before she won an S. Rajaratnam scholarship to study for an MFA at Northwestern University, USA.
 While she was there, she won the Kodak Eastman Scholarship for Cinematography.
-She is a qualified lawyer and has a law degree from Oxford University.
+She was called to the Singapore Bar and she has a law degree from Oxford University.